 3. Be cautious when installing apps:

-Most applications you install require certain permissions to function, including the ability to read the stored files, access to microphone and even camera.
-A lot of apps legitimately need these permissions to run properly, however some do not and want them to simply collect data on the users.
+Most applications you install require certain permissions to function, including the ability to read the stored files, and access to a microphone and even a camera.
+A lot of apps legitimately need these permissions to run properly, however some do not and want them to collect data on the users.
 If you are installing a calculator app on your phone and see that it wants to access your files or call logs, better choose a different app.

 4. Always use a VPN when connecting to open Wi-Fi: